 - Compliance Audit – the review of both financial and operating controls to evaluate compliance with established standards, policies, procedures, laws, regulations, or contracts.

-While each of the above engagement types have distinct goals and objectives, many audits include aspects of each of these areas to provide thorough coverage of the unit under review
+While each of the above engagement types has distinct goals and objectives, many audits include aspects of each of these areas to provide thorough coverage of the unit under review

 - Audit Frequency